Learn more about the application form

 State the project’s primary and secondary objectives.
 The objectives must be verifiable and must describe the results the project will achieve.

-You need to provide a brief summary of the project.
+You need to provide a summary of the project.

 The Research Council publishes project summaries for all applications granted funding on its website.
 The summaries may also be forwarded to the referees being considered in connection with the application review process.
-It is important to make sure that the project summary does not disclose sensitive information.
+It is essential to ensure the project summary does not disclose sensitive information.

-It is important to emphasise the objectives of the project, the most critical R&D challenges to be faced and the anticipated potential for use of the project findings.
+It is essential to emphasize the project's objectives, the most critical R&D challenges, and the anticipated potential for using the project findings.

-We suggest that you write your project summary first and then copy it into the application form.
+We suggest you write your project summary and copy it into the application form.
 The application form closes automatically after two hours, without being stored, unless you have actively saved it yourself or moved on to another section.

 Outcomes and impacts